 - Pet vs. wildlife: When a pet dog/cat has come in physical contact with a wild mammal.
 (E.g. skunk, bat, raccoon, etc.)

-Navajo County Rabies Control enforces the State laws that require all animals involved in a bite or scratch on a human to be quarantined for a period of 10 days after the date of bite.
-If the animal remains healthy for the 10 day period the State of Arizona, Veterinary Public Health Section, has advised that it could not have been shedding the rabies virus in its saliva at the time of bite.
+Navajo County Rabies Control enforces State laws that require all animals involved in a bite or scratch on a human to be quarantined for a period of 10 days after the date of the bite.
+If the animal remains healthy for the 10-day period the State of Arizona, Veterinary Public Health Section has advised that it could not have been shedding the rabies virus in its saliva at the time of the bite.

 Types of Quarantines

-All animals involved in a bite MUST BE QUARANTINED for rabies observation for 10 days at the owners’ expense.
+All animals involved in a bite must be quarantined for rabies observation for 10 days at the owners' expense.
 This state law (ARS 11-1014A) is to protect the population from possible exposure to rabies and limit the spread of this deadly disease.
-It is important to note that even though we do not have rabies problem Per Se in Navajo County, compliance to the quarantine requirement is not optional.
-If an animal owner can’t show a current rabies vaccination certificate to the Enforcement Agent at the time of the bite response, the animal WILL BE taken for quarantine at a County contracted pound facility, or at the request of the owner, at a veterinary hospital.
+It is important to note that even though we do not have a rabies problem Per Se in Navajo County, compliance with the quarantine requirement is not optional.
+If an animal owner can't show a current rabies vaccination certificate to the Enforcement Agent at the time of the bite response, the animal will be taken for quarantine at a County contracted pound facility, or at the request of the owner, at a veterinary hospital.
 If a current rabies vaccination certificate can be shown to the Enforcement Agent at the time of the bite response, and the owner qualifies and agrees to comply with the strict home quarantine requirements, a home quarantine may be considered dependent upon the totality of the circumstances and at the discretion of the Enforcement Agent as per Arizona Revised Statutes.